-Pregnancy is considered a pre-existing condition, but recent laws mandated that all marketplace, employer-provided and Medicaid plans must cover maternity and newborn care.
+Pregnancy is considered a preexisting condition, but recent laws mandated that all marketplace, employer-provided and Medicaid plans must cover maternity and newborn care.
 Before this legislation, you could be denied coverage due to your pregnancy.
-Today, pregnancy is considered an essential health benefit that all health insurance companies must cover.
-Some pregnancy expenses typically include:
+Today, pregnancy is considered an essential health benefit that health insurance companies must cover.
+Some typical pregnancy expenses include:

 - Weekly doctor visits

 - Obstetrician and gynecologist (OB-GYN) visits

 Many of the medical bills for pregnancy can be very costly if you do not have health insurance, which makes finding an affordable policy crucial.

 The best health insurance for you will depend on whether you're currently pregnant or plan to conceive in the future.
 In many situations, you will be able to get the best health insurance possible if you plan ahead, as you will have more options for maternity coverage.
 For example, if you currently do not have health insurance from an employer, you should plan to purchase a policy during the open enrollment period, which typically occurs from the start of November to the end of December.

 Even when pregnancy comes as a surprise, there are still great health insurance options if you do not have coverage when you become pregnant.
 These can include options like Medicaid or off-exchange health insurance policies, which both can be purchased at any point during the year.